 “I DON’T KNOW!”
 Peter screamed.
 [TIMEKEEPER!]

-[I’m a little busy right now, Peter!]
-The demigod’s voice boomed through their minds in a staticky fritz.
-[Why’d you open the gate?
+[I’m a little BUSY right now, Peter!]
+The demigod’s voice boomed through their minds.
+[Why did you open the gate???
 Holly isn’t ready!
-Both parties have to be at an equivalent step in their psychic development before—]
+Both parties have to be at an equivalent stage in their psychic development before—]

 [What the FUCK!]
 Peter yelled.
 Eun grabbed his sleeve and yanked him into a left turn.
 [We couldn’t hear you, you cryptic-ass douchebag!]

 [Eun was trying to stop you!
-Why the hell did you jump the gun when she was—]
+Why’d you jump the gun when she was—]

 [The fault is mine.]
-Kora projected as she raced down the corridor.
+Kora projected as they raced down a corridor.
 [If I hadn’t—]

 [Later!]
 Eun snapped.
 [We need to focus on getting the hell out of here!]

-They took another right and locked eyes with a pair of guards.
-Their hands shot to their holstered pistols.
-Their other arms flew up in halting gestures.
+They took a right and almost ran into a pair of guards.
+Hands shot to holstered pistols.

 “Hey!” one of them shouted.
 “You’re not allowed to—”